 Neighbouring Scotland is also home to a number of iconic castles.
 Why not combine your Irish adventure with a trip to Scotland and go on a self-drive holiday to Ireland and Scotland?
-Check out this guide to the 12 best Scottish castles for inspiration.

 Absolutely!
 Add a touch of opulence to your trip and stay in a castle.
 Ireland is dotted with a number of castles and manor houses that have been beautifully converted into hotels.